 Secure Browsers

-Web browsers such as Brave and Mozilla Firefox offer inherent security measures which help secure users’ online presence by hindering trackers, turning off third-party cookies, and strengthening safeguards against digital spying.
-Although they don’t cover data from internet service providers, they reduce the personal data shared with web pages.
+Web browsers such as Brave and Mozilla Firefox offer security measures that help users stay secure online.
+These browsers offer a lot—they hinder trackers, turn off third-party cookies, and strengthen against digital spying.
+Let’s be real.
+They don’t cover your data from internet service providers altogether, but they reduce the personal data shared with web pages.

 Encrypted Messaging Apps

-Protect your communications and ISPs from eavesdropping using encrypted messaging apps such as Signal or WhatsApp.
-This encryption guarantees that only the receiver can access the messages, guaranteeing secure conversations.
+You can also protect your communications from ISP tracking using encrypted messaging apps like Signal or WhatsApp.
+This can guarantee that only the receiver can access the messages.

 How Do You Stop Your ISP from Tracking You Online?